-As always, I hope you enjoy today’s holidays and observances, a music link to Bobby Darin, factoids of interest for this day in history, a relevant quote from Donald D. Quinn, while looking forward to enjoying some kale (killer recipe below), blessed with a positive attitude and secure in the knowledge that if you want to find a gift for any memorable events like birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Alicia Keys, factoids of interest for this day in history, the fact that you have a ready supply of Dramamine to ward off naupathia and a relevant quote from Bill Moyers on PBS, secure in the knowledge that if you want to find a gift for any memorable events like college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 1959 Number One Song—celebrating the number one song in 1959 on a run of 9 weeks in that position “Mack the Knife” by Bobby Darin, who died way too early at 37 after heart surgery.
-Here is a recording of Bobby Darin performing the song: https://www.youtube.com/watch?v=SEllHMWkXEU
+3. 2001 Number One Song— the number one song in 2001 on a run of 4 weeks in that position was “Fallin’” by Alicia Keys.
+Here is a recording of the song: https://www.youtube.com/watch?v=Urdlvw0SSEc

 On this day in:

+b.
+1947 President Truman made the first televised address from the Oval Office to the American people.

 c.
-1947 President Harry S. Truman delivered the first televised address to the nation.

-d.
-1970 the Public Broadcasting Service was established.
+1970 the Public Broadcasting Service was founded.

 Alaskanpoet for Hire, Poems to Admire